Pets in emergencies

 - The safest option for people and pets in bushfire prone areas is to leave early on high fire risk days.
 On a Code Red bushfire day, leave the night before or early in the morning.
 Late evacuation can be a deadly option.

-- If you have to go to work on days of high fire danger, consider taking your animals to a safer place before leaving home.
+- If you have to go to work on days of high fire danger or flood, consider taking your animals to a safer place before leaving home.
 Keep in mind that you may not be allowed home for some time, so ensure that your pet emergency kit accompanies your pet wherever you take it.

-- On high risk days, don't let your pets outside unsupervised, as they may take fright and run away.
+- On high risk days, don't let your pets outside unsupervised, as they may take fright and run away, particularly in thunderstorms.

 - Pets that are normally well behaved may become fearful and nervous during an emergency.
 Under no circumstances should animals be left in vehicles.
 Always carry a thermos filled with fresh, cool water when travelling.